 If you're blessed with a showstopping architectural feature like soaring beamed ceilings, you'd be remiss not to do everything in your power to accentuate it.
 While we've seen dark lower cabinets and light upper cabinets trending a lot in recent months, here it simply makes sense to go dark on the uppers as well—the weight of the darker color creates contrast with the impressive ceilings and lets your eye drift upward to the main event.

 We're big fans of the *look* of open shelving—but logistically, this trend can pose some problems.
 (For instance, if you're someone who tends to acquire kitchen items easily, they can quickly become overcrowded and chaotic looking.)
-And nobody needs open shelving that scales the wall up toward the ceiling—where dust and grease is sure to accumulate, and it's a pain to clean.
+And nobody needs open shelving that scales the wall up toward the ceiling—where dust and grease are sure to accumulate, and it's a pain to clean.

 The solution?
 Cabinets at the ceiling, and a sensible amount of open shelving beneath.
-This subtly shields some of your most display-able valuables, and offers plenty of practical storage space for the things that look less than Insta-worthy (the novelty glassware from college you can't bear to part with, for instance).
+This subtly shields some of your most display-able valuables and offers plenty of practical storage space for the things that look less than Insta-worthy (the novelty glassware from college you can't bear to part with, for instance).

 Torn between a beautiful waterfall-edge island and a full-size dining table?
 Get the best of both worlds by adjoining them.
 Not only does this setup make it easy to expand the part when unexpected guests arrive, but it lends a very appealing aesthetic element to the space (especially when done in this beautiful marble countertop).